theseanything/civilservicelgbt.github.io/about/your-data.md

 By [joining our newsletter](/join-us), you become a member of the Civil Service LGBT+ Network.
 You can opt out of receiving our newsletter and related marketing communications at any time.

-If you no longer want to receive these emails, you can [unsubscribe](https://lgbt.us17.list-manage.com/unsubscribe?u=ff3af94531f92ff898a64d95c&id=a2cb7ebf53) at any time.
+If you no longer want to receive these emails, [you can unsubscribe](https://lgbt.us17.list-manage.com/unsubscribe?u=ff3af94531f92ff898a64d95c&id=a2cb7ebf53).

 ## Access to your information and correction